MenheraBot/MenheraBot/README.md

 ## 👨‍💻 | Contributing

 Pull requests are always welcome.
 If you have any ideia, want to implement a new feature, fix some bug, or even improve the code itself, you can do it openning a pull request to the `feat/development` branch.
-You may check the next session about running the project.
+Check the next session about running the project.

 ## 🔥 | Running